Freemasons Sign Up To Armed Forces Covenant

 The partnership aims to support members of the Armed Forces community and ensure they have the same access to government as well as commercial services and products as any other citizen.

-By signing the Armed Forces Covenant, the United Grand Lodge of England (UGLE) will be able to demonstrate its support to members of the Armed Forces in a number of areas, including , family wellbeing, getting a home, starting a new career, access to healthcare, financial assistance and discounted services.
+By signing the Armed Forces Covenant, the United Grand Lodge of England (UGLE) will be able to demonstrate its support to members of the Armed Forces in a number of areas, including education, family wellbeing, getting a home, starting a new career, access to healthcare, financial assistance and discounted services.

 UGLE has a strong Armed Forces background through its military Lodges.
 This partnership, therefore, represents an important step in further supporting both active and retired military personnel.